KevinBian107/ensemble-imbalanced-data/README.md

 ## At the time of making prediction:
 In this section we will be using the original big DataFrame for predicting `rating`.
 We are using features including catagorical columns such as `name`, `tags` and `desciprtions`, and numerical columns such as `calories`, `total_fat`, `sugar`, `n_steps`, `n_ingredients`, `minutes`, `sodium`, and `recipe_date`.
 The above columns are all available at the time of the prediction.
 We are using these features because of their correlation with the response variable (more specific reasoning will be justified later).
 We are also using a quite contravercial column (`review`) which seems to be not presented at the time of prediction, however, we will justify the reaosn of using it latrer on in the modeling phase.

+### Special Considerations:
+1. We created two additional features of `is_low` and `is_good`, which will be use for later for creating pool of text.
+We have conider the problem of ptential **data leakage**.
+However, this creation is prior to train/val/test split and the test data (not being used for fit) would still have these 2 columns but it would not be used to predict the `rating`.
+Thus, this wouldn't constitute the issue of data leakage as this pool of text is only created and fitted using training data.
+2. We included the `review` column as a feature in our data set, which may be introducing **data not available at the time of modeling** as `reviews` doesn't exactly come before `rating` does.
+However, the data farme we are using does not have one to one mapping between recipe and user, meaning that there may exist many previous ratings and reviews prior to one user giving rating, this makes the available review at the time of modeling rating to be *n-1*.
+As an naive approach, we would use `reviews` directly.

 # Random Forest Algorithm
 In this project, we will adapt ideas of **homogenous ensemble learning** where we will use multipl **Decision Trees**, and making them into a **Random Forest** for more  robust predictions of the data.